Migue8gl/WhisperTranscribe/README.md

 - **Audio Chunking**: Split long audio files into smaller chunks for efficient transcription.
 - **Transcription**: Use the Faster Whisper model to transcribe the audio chunks.
 - **Output**: Save transcriptions into text files, handling multiple transcription runs.
+- **Summarization**: Generate a concise summary using LLMs capabilities (for now, only OpeanAI), saving the summary into a separate text file.

 ## Requirements